ulinja/ulinja/README.md

 👋 Hi, I’m @ulinja.
 I'm an advocate for free software and student of computer science and digital technology.

-👀 I’m interested in Linux system administration, network security, web development and tinkering with electronics.
+👀 I’m interested in Linux system administration, operating systems and tinkering with electronics.

-🌱 I’m currently learning Django and LDAP.
+🌱 I’m currently learning C++.

-🔖 I'm a python and bash programmer.
+🔖 I'm a C, C++, python and bash programmer.

 <!---
 ulinja/ulinja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.